Multidimensional quadrangle condition and cuboctahedra in latin hypercubes

-The well-known quadrangle criterion states that a latin square is istopic to the Cayley table of a group if and only if all quadrangles spanned by the same triple of symbols coincide in the fourth symbol.
-Gowers and Long (2020) reformulated it in the following way: the Cayley tables of the most associative quasigroups have the maximum number of octahedra.
+The well-known quadrangle criterion states that a latin square is isotopic to the Cayley table of a group if and only if all quadrangles spanned by the same triple of symbols coincide on the fourth symbol.
+Gowers and Long (2020) reformulated this result in the following way: the Cayley tables of the most associative quasigroups have the maximum number of octahedra.

-In the present paper, we state the multidimensional quadrangle condition for $d$-dimensional latin hypercubes in terms of the reconstruction of subcubes of order $2$ from a bundle of $d+1$ entries and in terms of the maximal number of cuboctahedra.
-In particular, we show that the must associative $d$-ary quasigroups have Cayley tables such that every $2$-dimensional plane is isotopic to a latin square principally isotopic to the Cayley table of a group.
-We also estimate the number of cuboctahedra in latin squares and hypercubes from below and provide some computational results.
+In the present paper, we state the multidimensional quadrangle condition for $d$-dimensional latin hypercubes in terms of the reconstruction of submatrices of order $2$ from a bundle of $d+1$ entries and in terms of the maximal number of cuboctahedra.
+In particular, we show that the most associative $d$-ary quasigroups have Cayley tables such that every $2$-dimensional plane is isotopic to a latin square that is principally isotopic to the Cayley table of a group.
+We also estimate the number of cuboctahedra in latin squares and hypercubes from below and provide computational results.

 \textbf{Keywords:} quadrangle condition, latin hypercube, latin square, multiary quasigroup, associativity

 \textbf{MSC2020:} 15B15, 20N05